sapcc/gatekeeper-addons/doop-agent/README.md

 ## Metrics

-A HTTP server is exposed on port 8080 providing a `/metrics` endpoint for Prometheus.
+A HTTP server is exposed providing a `/metrics` endpoint for Prometheus.
+The listen address for this server must be provided as the only command line argument.

-The only metric presented is `doop_agent_last_successful_report`.
+The only metric presented is `doop_agent_last_successful_report`, given as a UNIX timestamp in seconds (or 0 if no successful report was sent yet).